JoinColony/colonyNetwork/docs/tldr/tasks.md

+---
+description: About tasks and payments in Colony
+sidebar_position: 5
+---

 # Tasks and Payments

 Funds controlled by a colony can be transferred to an external account either through a `task` or a `payment`.